cloudchristoph/AzureServiceEndpointsPrivateLinks-DemoEnv/README.md

 ### Deploy

+> [!WARNING]
+> This will deploy quite a few resources into your Azure Subscription that incur costs (Azure Firewall Standard, Virtual Network Gateway, 3 VMs, 3 SQL Severs).
+Make sure to delete the resources after you are done with the demo!

 1. Clone or download this repository
 2. Create a parameters file based on the example file under `/BaseInfra/BaseInfra.example.bicepparams`
 3. _Choose:_